Why Subscribe?

 A credible body of research shows that small farmers can achieve equivalent improvements in yields and livelihoods through agroecological farming methods without incurring these long-term problems.
 Many thousands of permaculture projects around the world are demonstrating the practical application of systems thinking to the design of sustainable and regenerative food systems.
 These skills can help to build resilient communities that can survive and prosper despite the shocks of disease, pestilence and adverse climate events.
 There are permaculture training centers actively teaching these skills all over the world.

-permEzone started its pilot program back in 2017.
+FAR started its permEzone pilot program back in 2017.
 Our first project with in Asumbi, Kenya trained and supported 10 farmers who went through the entire 2-year program and built a network of 250 farmers in their community working together to solve common problems and make best use of their local resources.
-Our 2nd pilot in Sanje, Uganda is due to reach completion in April 2021, with 20 lead farmers and a goal of 400 farmers in the local network.Our 3rd pilot project is being initiated, ready to start training 30 lead farmers in Kisa West, Kenya in January 2021.
+Our 2nd pilot in Sanje, Uganda is due to ended in April 2021, with 20 lead farmers and over 400 farmers in their local network.Our 3rd pilot project in Kisa West, Kenya ended in December 2023, with 30 lead farmers recruiting nearly 600 local farmers into their communities of practice.

-We are using the pilot to develop the means to facilitate the sharing of information and experience about regenerative farming – ways to grow abundant food crops while improving biodiversity and the health of natural resources.
-The pilot works with existing permaculture training centers to test and develop the idea of sponsoring and supporting family farmers in less-developed countries to learn about the design of sustainable and regenerative food systems.
-The sponsored farmers design and create model farms, and build communities of practice to share knowledge and experience with other members of their community through farmer-to-farmer extension work.
+We are now building on the pilot to develop our capacity to share information and experience about regenerative farming – ways to grow abundant food crops while improving biodiversity and the health of natural resources.
+Each project is delivered by an existing permaculture training center, training and supporting family farmers as they learn about the design of sustainable and regenerative food systems.
+These lead farmers design and create model farms, and build communities of practice to share knowledge and experience with other members of their community through farmer-to-farmer extension work.

 The evidence of wide-scale land degradation and freshwater depletion and pollution all over the world, which is mostly associated with the adoption of intensive monoculture farming, tells us that changing the way we grow food is one of the fundamental imperatives of our time.
 To meet the challenge of feeding current and future generations without further destroying biodiversity, we need to re-evaluate our relationship to the natural world.
 Permaculture is one way of doing this, of moving away from agriculture as a war on nature, towards farming that learns from nature and integrates with and regenerates complex ecosystems.